sirensolutions/kibi/CONTRIBUTING.md

-If you have a bugfix or new feature that you would like to contribute to Kibana, please **find or open an issue about it before you start working on it.** Talk about what you would like to do.
+If you have a bugfix or new feature that you would like to contribute to Kibi, please **find or open an issue about it before you start working on it.** Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.

 We enjoy working with contributors to get their code accepted.
 There are many approaches to fixing a problem and it is important to find the best approach before writing too much code.